KyleTelfer/Physics_with_Perceptual_Containers/Framework_Overview/1-Legend.md

 A third-person observer outside the system might perceive the energy transfer as a redistribution of energy between V1V1 and V2V2.

-# Closed Volume Degradation Relative to Entropic Variables
+# Closed container Degradation Relative to Entropic Variables

 ## Refined Concept: Degradation and Entropy

-In the framework, **closed volumes** are systems where energy is conserved, and no external energy transfer occurs.
-However, any reference to an **open volume**, **theoretical volume**, or **measuring volume** within a calculation introduces potential degradation of the closed volume's integrity.
-This degradation is further influenced by **entropic variables** (\( V_{\text{entropic}} \)), which represent the unobserved or undefined interactions within the closed volume itself.
+In the framework, **closed containers** are systems where energy is conserved, and no external energy transfer occurs.
+However, any reference to an **open container**, **theoretical container**, or **measuring container** within a calculation introduces potential degradation of the closed container's integrity.
+This degradation is further influenced by **entropic variables** (\( V_{\text{entropic}} \)), which represent the unobserved or undefined interactions within the closed container itself.

 The mathematical representation of degradation relative to entropic variables captures the essence of this concept more effectively than words alone.
 It quantifies the cumulative impact of external references and internal uncertainties, providing a clear and precise way to adjust calculations for real-world complexities.

 ### Inverse square root ###
 Note that the use of squared functions outside perceptual context may hide the need to consider the 3d perception in regards to any interaction.
-The inverse square root of a sphere has value from a point of origin to which needs to be defined when considering any vector interaction of a closed volume system.
+The inverse square root of a sphere has value from a point of origin to which needs to be defined when considering any vector interaction of a closed container system.

 # Legend for process notation and framework explaination #